Takudzwatichivangani/Online-Retail-Data-Analysis/README.md

 # Online-Retail-Data-Analysis
-This Repo contains a Data Analysis Project for an Online Retail company.
-# Online Retail Data Analysis

-This Repo contains a notebook and 2 Power BI files in which some data analytics for an Online Retail company are compiled.
+This Repo contains a Data Analysis Project for an Online Retail company which consists of a notebook and 2 Power BI files in which some data analytics are compiled.

 ## Dataset Description and Source
 The following is a project for data analytics for an Online Retail Company which is involved in selling a different number of products.
 This project turns to open up hidden information and insights of the company so that we can make decisions and predict the future of the company.